pranavsnair2000/DA_final_project/README.md

 # DA_final_project
+Submission for a data analytics project for college.

 Dataset chosen: Zomato bangalore restaurants
 The dataset was too big to upload onto github, so please refer to this link to download the dataset before running the python script https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants